KaleStahl/KaleStahl.github.io/content/pages/my-retro-collection.md

 - **[PTCGLegends](https://www.ptcglegends.com/):** Regional Champion Alex Wilson's site, it combines the thoroughness of Limitless with the breadth of TCG Archive.
 It has probably the largest collection of tournament results from the game's inception.
 I really love the Decks by Era page; it's basically a collection of any deck from any format, regardless of competitive vialbility.
 - **[Jason Klaczynski's Blog](https://jklaczpokemon.com/):** Three time world champion Jason K's blog has a lot of really good articles and resources for formats between 1999 and 2016.
 It may be the best place to find WOTC era decks and strategies.
 - **[James G](https://x.com/jgtournaments)** has a great discord where he catalogs his vast deck collection and hosts near weekly retro formats on [TCGOne](https://tcgone.net/).
-- **Kyle Whimsicast** on [Twitter](https://x.com/Whimsicast) or [Youtube](https://www.youtube.com/@WhimsicottTCG) is another great retro collector who makes great content on decklists and formats, and catalogues his absolutely massive collection on his Twitter.
+- **Whimsicast** on [Twitter](https://x.com/Whimsicast) or [Youtube](https://www.youtube.com/@WhimsicottTCG) is another great retro collector who makes great content on decklists and formats, and catalogues his absolutely massive collection on his Twitter.
+- **[Holon Phantom](https://www.youtube.com/@holon_phantom)** uploads commentated tabletop gameplay for retro formats, giving a good example of how games in formats go.
+- **[Ruby Retro](https://www.youtube.com/@rubyretro)** provides truly amazing histories of the TCG story, on top of having great taste in Pokemon.
+They upload infrequently, but the quality and attention to detail is worth it.

 There are probably a bunch of other great resources I left off, but these are the ones I use the most.
 If I am unfamiliar with a format, I like to look at tournaments at the time to get a gist of what was good, and then proxy up some of the top decks.
 If I like playing them, I'll build more.
 Usually if I like a format enough to build decks, I'll start trying to replace the proxied cards with real cards from my collection.
 I usually start with stuff I have on hand, and then might order some online if I'm missing a bunch of cheaper staples for the format.
 I try to avoid buying full decks outright, as sourcing the cards is one of my favorite parts! (also I am a grad student and can't drop $400 on a new deck no matter how cool it is)